Inflectra/spira-documentation/docs/SpiraApps/SpiraAppTutorial.md

 Create a new folder for your SpiraApp and create a new file in it called "manifest.yaml"

-(Optionally create a local git repository in this folder and publish to github to keep a backup of all your work.
-You will have to create a repository on github to submit your SpiraApp for approval, so this follows best practices.
+(Optionally create a local git repository in this folder and publish to GitHub to keep a backup of all your work.
+You will have to create a repository on GitHub to submit your SpiraApp for approval, so this follows best practices.
 Once the repository is created, immediately create a new branch and do your development there, leaving the main branch mostly untouched.
 This makes it very simple to make a pull request for the official submission process later.)

 Our SpiraApp will be very simple but we still need a complete manifest, so open your manifest file in your preferred code editor and copy and paste the following: